-Loss of reflexes
+- Loss of reflexes

-Inability to detect changes in heat and cold
+- Inability to detect changes in heat and cold

-Foot and leg ulcers
+- Foot and leg ulcers

-Sharp pains that becomes worse at night
+- Sharp pains that become worse at night

-Hair, skin and nail changes
+- Hair, skin and nail changes

-There are those extreme cases where neuropathy ends up causing paralysis and in other cases affect digestion and breathing process.
+- There are those extreme cases where neuropathy ends up causing paralysis and in other cases affect digestion and breathing process.

-However, it has been proved that the intensity and the severity of the pain depend on the severity of the underlying disease.
+- However, it has been proved that the intensity and the severity of the pain depend on the severity of the underlying disease.